George Darwin: Honors and awards

 Darwin was a Fellow of the Royal Astronomical Society (RAS) and won the Gold Medal of the RAS in 1892.
+He was elected to both the American Academy of Arts and Sciences and the American Philosophical Society in 1898.
 From 1899–1901 he served as President of the RAS.
+He was elected to the United States National Academy of Sciences in 1904.
 The RAS founded a prize lectureship in 1984 and named it the George Darwin Lectureship in Darwin's honour.